By Lori Peek, Heather Champeau, Jennifer Tobin, Sudha Arlikatti, Laurie J. Schmidt, and Zach Zorich

 About This Collection

 This special collection includes 10 brief contributions that were published as full-length research articles during Huang and Wu’s tenure as co-editors of IJMED.
 These articles were selected for inclusion because of the strength of the research and their potential for broader impacts.
 As noted, several widely researched phases of the disaster cycle are represented in this collection.
 The pieces address multiple types of disasters such as tsunamis, floods, earthquakes, and hurricanes that have affected communities in Canada, Chile, China, Finland, New Zealand, and the United States, as well as the global COVID-19 pandemic.
 They also highlight the work of authors who bring expertise from a wide range of disciplines.
 The original articles upon which the special collection contributions are based ranged between 7,000 to 10,000 words.
-Freelance science journalist and editor, Zach Zorich, and science and travel writer, Laurie J. Schmidt, distilled the articles into 700 to 900 word pieces that appear in this online collection and the November 2022 issue of IJMED.
+Freelance science journalist and editor, Zach Zorich, and science writer, Laurie J. Schmidt, distilled the articles into 700 to 900 word pieces that appear in this online collection and the November 2022 issue of IJMED.

 Often, important research findings do not reach those who need the information most—including emergency managers, public health practitioners, elected officials, and journalists—because academic journals may only be accessible through university libraries or via paid subscription websites.
 Similarly, key findings are often buried in lengthy academic articles, making it difficult for time-strapped practitioners to find the information that matters most to their daily work.